Manchester City v Crystal Palace

 Manchester city centre, Beswick, Clayton, Gorton, Openshaw, Ashton

-A fast and frequent tram service runs straight to the stadium’s dedicated tram stop Etihad Campus.
+A fast and frequent tram service runs straight to the stadium’s dedicated tram stop Etihad Campus on the Ashton line.

 Park and Ride

-Park and Ride facilities will be open and Metrolink services go direct to the Etihad Stadium.
+Park and Ride facilities will be open, are free and Metrolink services go direct to the Etihad Stadium.

 Two Park and Ride sites are conveniently located close to M60 Junction 23.